 Diagnosing warts can be easy.
 You need to look and feel them for detection.
-If you have already done so and still wish to confirm the diagnosis, then do visit a doctor.
-He may do one of the following:
+If you have already done so and still wish to confirm the diagnosis, then do visit a doctor, who may carry out the diagnosis by:

-- Scrape off the top portion of the wart to see if there are blood vessels inside which support growth of the wart
+- Scraping off the top portion of the wart to see if there are blood vessels inside that support the wart’s growth.

-- In spite of all this if he still not have a conclusive diagnosis, he might send a part of the wart to the lab for a biopsy
+- Despite all this, if the doctor still doesn’t have a conclusive diagnosis, he/she might send a part of the wart to the lab for a biopsy.

 Are Warts Contagious?

 Warts are contagious but not dangerous.
-Kids might get the virus from anywhere, including from other kids’ toys, towels or clothes.
+Kids might get the virus from anywhere, including other kids’ toys, towels, or clothes.
 Children with a medical problem and a compromised immune system are more prone to get the infection.
-But this does not mean that healthy children will not get warts.
+However, this does not mean that healthy children will not get warts.
 Being susceptible to warts is like catching a common cold or flu.
 There are equal chances of anyone getting them.

 Other Treatment Options